 Daltons Premium Potting Mix

-Daltons Premium Potting Mix provides the ideal growing medium for all plants both indoor and outdoor - in pots, tubs, troughs and containers.
-It contains a full blend of fertilisers including controlled release fertiliser and a wetting agent, for improved plant growth and vigour.
-Excellent for indoor and outdoor plants.
+Daltons Premium Potting Mix is a blend of high quality ingredients and fertilisers designed specifically for growing indoor and outdoor plants in containers.
 Daltons Premium Potting Mix can also be used as a garden soil amendment when planting garden beds or ornamental shrubs.

 - Blended from 100% organic and renewable ingredients